neume-network/website/src/posts/Engaging with neume.md

 Currently we have three preferred communication channels:

-- On-going **text chat** within the neume channels in the [HIFI Labs discord](https://discord.gg/P5rrpZN4ds): Any and all questions around the project can be asked, across #neume-dev (technical) and #neume-chat (general).
+- On-going text chat within the neume channels in the [HIFI Labs discord](https://discord.gg/P5rrpZN4ds)

+Any and all questions around the project can be asked, across #neume-dev (technical) and #neume-chat (general).
 The neume core team often provide ad-hoc updates and requests to the community for discussion.

-- **"neume open office hours"** audio sessions once every two weeks, held within the neume-office channel in the [HIFI Labs discord](https://discord.gg/P5rrpZN4ds): An opportunity for the community to ask specific questions and spark discussion around ideas in a voice chat format.
+- "neume open office hours" audio sessions once every two weeks, held within the neume-office channel in the [HIFI Labs discord](https://discord.gg/P5rrpZN4ds)

+An opportunity for the community to ask specific questions and spark discussion around ideas in a voice chat format.
 Previous open office hours are recorded and saved in the #neume-achives channel on discord.

-- This **blog** where the neume core team will give regular updates on progress and direction
+- This blog where the neume core team will give regular updates on progress and direction

 The neume core team are also relatively active on Twitter if that is your preferred format ([Tim](https://twitter.com/timdaub), [Dan](https://twitter.com/dan_djfnd_)), and we plan to ramp up activity through the [neume](https://twitter.com/neumenetwork) Twitter in good time.